logo

 Armed with the most up-to-date and accurate weather forecasts, our Route Analysts study present weather patterns while comparing them to similar patterns over past years.
 This access to and understanding of precise data enables them to provide the best route option for every vessel under their care.
 While all routes are considered for sea passages, routes that sail north across the Gulf of Alaska and into the Bering Sea are preferred for westerly crossings.
 This is due to the counterclockwise rotation of storms in the Northern Hemisphere, as well as the easterly progression of storms.
 Because these combined forces create strong westerly winds and swells to the south of a storm’s center, passing to the north allows vessels to avoid these regions of heavy weather.

-stormgeo recommended route
+StormGeo recommended route

 In the image above, the route recommended by StormGeo Route Analysts for the Panamax Bulker is shown.
 The vessel takes the recommendation—sailing above the heaviest seas and arriving in China with all crew and cargo safe.